Advanced (先端技術FPD搭載) TV市場、2026年には360億ドル到達の見通し

 Advanced TV Shipments by Screen Size and Technology

 Advanced TV revenues jumped in 2021 with pandemic-fed demand and higher prices.
-Price declines in 2022-2026 will constrain revenue growth, but for the period 2020-2026 we expect Advanced TV revenues to increase at a 14% CAGR to $35.6B in 2026, driven by increasing volumes, larger screen sizes and new technologies.
-We forecast that OLED TV revenues, including QD-OLED, will grow by 16% to $15.0B in 2026 and that Advanced LCD TV revenues will grow by 12% to $19.1B, with the Advanced LCD TV revenue share declining to 54% in 2026.
+Price declines in 2022-2026 will constrain revenue growth, but for the period 2020-2026 we expect Advanced TV revenues to increase at a 14% CAGR to $36.1B in 2026, driven by increasing volumes, larger screen sizes and new technologies.
+We forecast that OLED TV revenues, including QD-OLED, will grow by 14% to $13.9B in 2026 and that Advanced LCD TV revenues will grow by 13% to $20.7B.
 We expect that MicroLED will emerge as the super-premium TV to capture $1.5B or 4% of Advanced TV revenues with only 0.1% of units.

 The report divides worldwide shipments into eight geographic regions, and we expect that Western Europe and North America will continue to be the largest regions for Advanced TV.
-These two regions represented a combined 63% and 62% of Advanced TV units and revenue, respectively, in 2021, and we expect the combined share to remain nearly the same through 2026.
+These two regions represented a combined 63% and 62% of Advanced TV units and revenue, respectively, in 2021, and in the long term we expect the combined share will be nearly the same in 2026.

 QD-OLED TV Shipments by Screen Size

 The category of Advanced TVs represents only a small fraction of the total TV market in unit terms, but it represents where all “the action” is in the technology battle.
 The champion for the LCD camp is MiniLED, and our forecast for MiniLED TV sets by screen size is shown in the final chart here.
 MiniLED TV was introduced by TCL in 2019 but sold only in very small volumes, but TCL has been followed by most other major brands introducing MiniLED TVs, including Samsung and LG in 2021 and Sony in 2022.
-We expect an ongoing battle between MiniLED, White OLED and QD-OLED for the premium TV market; because of the Gen 10.5 LCD fabs, we expect that MiniLED will have a substantial cost and price advantage over OLED in the largest screen sizes.
+We expect an ongoing battle between MiniLED, White OLED and QD-OLED for the premium TV market; because of the Gen 10.5 LCD fabs, we expect that MiniLED will have a substantial cost and price advantage over OLED in the largest screen sizes, and we have seen this pattern developing in 2022.
 MiniLED and big screens will also be the main pathway to 8K TVs; a majority of 8K TVs will employ MiniLED technology starting in 2022.